pingcap/docs/migrate-from-aurora-using-lightning.md

 > **Note:**
 >
-> If there are fewer database tables to create, you can manually create the corresponding databases and tables in TiDB directly, or use other tools such as mysqldump to export the schema and then import it into TiDB.
+> If the number of database tables to create is relatively small, you can manually create the corresponding databases and tables in TiDB directly, or use other tools such as mysqldump to export the schema and then import it into TiDB.

 ## Step 5: Run TiDB Lightning to import data